June 24th & July 1 / 8 / 15 / 22 / 29th

 Single Speed Veteran: 35 years +

-The course is a 20 km loop (approx.) within McLean’s Forest Park and will be on MTB single track and 4WD tracks.
+The course (2020 Map) is an approx 20 km loop within McLean’s Forest Park and will be on MTB single track and 4WD tracks.
 There will be a full map of the course at race registration.

 At times we may need to change the course due to the weather or to meet ECAN requirements.
 Any changes will be notified at race briefing.